John Randolph Tucker (professor)

-John Randolph Tucker (October 29, 1879 in Staunton, Virginia - June 12, 1954 in Richmond, Virginia) was an American lawyer and law professor who established the county manager form of government in Henrico County, Virginia.
+John Randolph Tucker (October 29, 1879 – June 12, 1954) was an American lawyer and law professor who established the county manager form of government in Henrico County, Virginia.

 Early and family life

-Tucker was born in Staunton, Virginia to Henry St. George Tucker III and his wife, Henrietta Preston Johnston.
-His father Henry St. George Tucker was the fourth generation of distinguished lawyers and judges in the family, and this John Tucker (named after his lawyer/politician grandfather John Randolph Tucker (1823-1897) would become the fifth generation of lawyers in the family.
+Tucker was born in Staunton, Virginia on October 29, 1879, to Henry St. George Tucker III and his wife, Henrietta Preston Johnston.
+His father Henry St. George Tucker was the fourth generation of distinguished lawyers and judges in the family, and this John Tucker (named after his lawyer/politician grandfather John Randolph Tucker (1823–1897) would become the fifth generation of lawyers in the family.
 Henry Tucker moved his family to Lexington, Virginia when John was young.
 The father practiced as well as taught law at Washington and Lee University, and also served as U.S. Representative from 1889 to 1897 and from 1922 to 1932.
 Young John Tucker attended Tulane University (where his maternal grandfather had served as its first president) as well as Washington and Lee University.
 He graduated from the Washington and Lee law school in 1902 and spent a year doing postgraduate work at the Harvard Law School.

-John Tucker married Mary Byrd Harrison in 1911.
-Their daughter married Francis Thornton Greene and lived in Warrenton, Virginia and their son J. Randolph Tucker Jr. (but nicknamed "Bunny") (1914-2015) would become a lawyer and member of the Virginia House of Delegates from 1950 to 1958 state senator and later a judge of the Circuit Court of the City of Richmond.
+John Tucker married Mary Byrd Harrison, a daughter of former state delegate Carter H. Harrison, in 1911.
+Their daughter married Francis Thornton Greene and lived in Warrenton, Virginia and their son J. Randolph Tucker Jr. (nicknamed "Bunny"; 1914–2015) would become a lawyer and member of the Virginia House of Delegates from 1950 to 1958 state senator and later a judge of the Circuit Court of the City of Richmond.
 The senior John Tucker was also an active member of St. Stephen's Episcopal Church, serving both on the vestry and as junior and senior warden.